alexander-kastil/angular-advanced/labs/lab-01/standalone-app/readme.md

 # Food App - Standalone Components

-In this lab we will create a new Angular 17 project and we will create a navbar component and a sidebar component.
+In this lab we will create a new Angular standalone project and we will create a navbar component and a sidebar component.
 We will use Angular Material for the navbar.
 We will also use json-server to create a fake backend.
-We will use the standalone configuration for the project.

 ## Guide